semaphore-protocol/website/versioned_docs/version-V2/glossary.md

 To validate that a tree contains a specific leaf, a verifier only needs a portion of the complete data structure.

 For more information, see [Merkle tree in Wikipedia](https://en.wikipedia.org/wiki/Merkle_tree).

+## nullifier

+A secret value that accompanies the signal in a Semaphore proof and, once used, prevents additional signals from the user.

 ## Semaphore group